-Beginning April 12, 2012, as per Amendment 11 to the Energy Efficiency Regulations, NRCan will increase the scope of existing minimum energy performance standards (MEPS) for products, as well as introduce new compliance and reporting requirements.
-The amendment will introduce MEPS for the following five products:
+In April 2012, as per Amendment 11 to the Energy Efficiency Regulations, NRCan increased the scope of the minimum energy performance standards (MEPS) for products, as well as introduced new compliance and reporting requirements.
+The amendment introduced MEPS for the following five products:

 - Compact audio products

 - Television (TV) and TV combination units (and reporting only of TV on mode)

 - External power supplies

 - Electric boilers